MicrosoftDocs/WSL/WSL/about.md

 ms.custom: seodec18
 ms.localizationpriority: high;
 ---
-# Overview of Windows Subsytem for Linux
+# Overview of the Windows Subsytem for Linux

 ## Windows Subsystem for Linux